trackier/android_sdk/README.md

 ## <a id="qs-sdk-signing"></a>SDK Signing

-Following below are the steps to retrieve the SDK key:-
+Following below are the steps to retrieve the secretId and secretKey :-

 - Login your Trackier Panel
 - Select your application and click on Action button and login as
 - In the Dashboard, Click on the` SDK Integration` option on the left side of panel.
-- under on the SDK Integration, Click on the Advanced tab
+- Under on the SDK Integration, Click on the Advanced tab.
-- Under the Advanced tab, you will get the secretId and secretKey
+- Under the Advanced tab, you will get the secretId and secretKey.

 Please check on the below screenshot